Chatbot Analytics: KPIs, Dashboards & Metrics Guide

 Here are nine ways to do it:

-- Ensure seamless and intelligent human handoff: When a bot can’t resolve an issue, the switch to a human agent must be smooth.
+4. Ensure smooth and context-preserving human handoff: When a bot can’t resolve an issue, the switch to a human agent must be smooth.
 All context from the bot conversation should carry over.
 This saves user frustration and makes the human agent’s job much easier (challenges and solutions, handoff practices).
 Design clear ways to escalate.

 AI Support Dashboards: Turning Data Into Action

-An effective support dashboard AI is much more than a collection of pretty charts.
-It’s your command center for understanding and fine-tuning your AI-powered customer support.
-It transforms raw chatbot analytics into insights you can act on.
+A support dashboard for AI agents serves as the central place for monitoring and fine-tuning your AI-powered customer support.
+It transforms raw chatbot analytics data into insights you can act on.
+For an example of what this looks like in practice, see Quickchat AI’s dashboard charts update.

 Anatomy of a modern AI support dashboard